teresahanak/wikipedia-life-expectancy/README.md

 **Observations** appear throughout each notebook, documenting immediate context.
 Exploratory Data Analysis, Linear Regression, and Modeling for Regression (Notebooks 10, 12, and 13) have additional **Summary**, **Insights**, or **Conclusion** sections at the end of their main content.

 The link at the end of each notebook opens the next notebook.
 [Return to README](https://github.com/teresahanak/wikipedia-life-expectancy#explore-the-project) links are available at the top and bottom of each notebook, to return to these instructions.

 [References](#refs) for the entire project are on this page.
 Individual notebooks and README have self-contained footnotes.
+Within project links point to the respective location within in the GitHub repository.

 <a id=insights a></a>
 ## Insights